veedushiGarg20/CourseBuddy/README.md

 # CourseBuddy

-CourseBuddy is a Streamlit web app for uploading, indexing and querying PDF documents using OpenAI embeddings and LangChain.
+CourseBuddy is a Streamlit web app designed to assist students in their school/college coursework.
+It enables uploading, indexing and querying PDF documents using OpenAI embeddings and LangChain.
 It also supports web search integration.

 ## Features